C. J. Beathard: 2020 season

-In Week 4 of the 2020 season, Beathard came into the game against the Eagles in relief of Nick Mullens, who was benched.
-He finished 14 of 19 for 138 yards in the 25–20 loss.
+During Week 4 against the Eagles, Beathard came into the game after Nick Mullens was benched and finished going 14 of 19 for 138 yards in the 25–20 loss.
 In the next game against the Miami Dolphins, he relieved starting quarterback Jimmy Garoppolo during the second half after Garoppolo reinjured his ankle.
-During the game, Beathard threw for 94 yards and a touchdown during the 43–17 loss.
+Beathard finished the 43–17 loss with 94 passing yards and a touchdown.
 During Week 15 against the Dallas Cowboys, Beathard entered the game after Mullens injured his elbow in the fourth quarter.
-In the game, Beathard threw for 100 yards, including a 49-yard touchdown to Kendrick Bourne during the 41–33 road loss.
+Beathard threw for 100 yards, including a 49-yard touchdown to Kendrick Bourne in the 41–33 road loss.

 On December 22, 2020, Beathard was named the starter for the 49ers' Week 16 matchup against the Arizona Cardinals due to Mullens' injury.
-In the game, Beathard threw for 182 yards and three touchdowns as the 49ers won on the road 20–12.
+He finished the 20–12 road victory with 182 passing yards and three touchdowns.
 It was Beathard's second winning game in the NFL.